Skip to content

 Open Cowork

 The desktop product layer on top of OpenCode.
-Owns the UI, configuration schema, automation control plane, packaging, branding, and all main-process safety policies.
+Owns the UI, configuration schema, workflow control plane, packaging, branding, and all main-process safety policies.
 Does not own execution.

 Cowork